 You need more than you think

-How much product you need will depend on how severe your skin condition is.
 In general, apply the amount of product, that feels good and comfortable for your skin.
 If your skin feels dry after application, apply some more.
-As long as you are using products without any active ingredients (i.g. topical steroids) you can use as much as needed to soothe your skin.
+As long as you are not using any medical topical treatments (e.g. steroids), you can use as much as needed to soothe your skin.

-How much product you need will depend on how severe your skin condition is, however, you may find yourself needing up to 500g of emollients per week.
+How much you need will, depends on how severe your skin condition is, however, you may find yourself needing up to 500g of emollients per week.
 This means that it is not unusual to use a tube or two per week depending on how big the packages you buy are.

 How to measure your emollient